lucky-media/guidelines/pages/frontend/react.md

 }
 ```

-Example Button component with multiple variants and sizes:
+Now, feast your eyes on this Button component with multiple sizes and variants:
 ```jsx
 import React, { forwardRef } from 'react' import { cls } from '../utils/helpers'